bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-13-constructors.rst

     :autograde: unittest
     :datafile: turtleClasses.jar

     Try changing the code below to create a ``World`` object with 300x400 pixels.
 Where is the turtle placed by default?
-What parameters do you need to pass to the ``Turtle`` constructor to put the turtle at the top right corner?
+What arguments do you need to pass to the ``Turtle`` constructor to put the turtle at the top right corner?
 Experiment and find out.
-What happens if you mix up the order of the parameters?
+What happens if you mix up the order of the arguments?
     ~~~~
     import java.awt.*;
     import java.util.*;